Malcolmnixon/TiltFiveTest/demo/README.md

 It is configured to:
 * Load the main menu scene at start
 * Use the custom "player" scene for players
+* Adds a spectator camera

 The "player.tscn" scene extends from the Tilt Five Tools "Player" to get basic player behavior, and additionally:
 * Adds a Pointer to the wand
 * Adds Board Scale button support to the wand
+* Adds glasses and wand models for the spectator camera

 ## Main Menu